Sprinklers Installation and Sprinklers RepairIrrigation is paramount

 Have your sprinklers installed and tested BEFORE ordering your turfgrass sod.
 A landscape professional can perform this service for you.
 If you are a do-it-yourselfer, many sprinkler stores will assist with a rough design if you measure and map out the area to be irrigated.
 Several major sprinkler manufacturers provide self-design tools, but this process can be time-consuming if you are not familiar with irrigation.

 - Toro: https://media.toro.com/documents/irrigation/sprinkler-pig.pdf

 In an existing system, check for leaks and clogs at least once a month.
 While the sprinklers are running look for malfunctioning sprinklers, excessive run-off, over-spray onto sidewalks/driveways/gutters, disconnected or clogged drip lines, or any other problems which would decrease the efficiency and uniformity of the system.
 “Head to head” coverage helps to ensure uniformity.
 If your sprinklers are older models, consider replacing with more efficient rotor models.

-If you notice dry spots, you can perform a simple audit of your system:
+If you notice dry grass spots, you can perform a simple audit of your system: